sorensabet/tradera_chatbot/README.md

 [secrets]
 openai_api_key = YOUR_API_KEY

-Note that you will need to retrain the fine-tuned models and update the model references in code (see further instructions below).
+Note that you may need to fine-tune models and update the references in code to recreate locally.

 ## Branches